What are Orthotics?

-Biomechanical problems can have significant impact on the legs, pelvis and lower back - and obviously the feet.
-Foot orthotics are designed to support, align and improve the function of the feet and lower limbs during gait to improve functionality in walking.
+Biomechanical and alignment anomalies can significantly impact the lower limb, including the back, hips, knees, and feet.
+The benefits of orthotics are to support, align and improve the function of the feet and lower limbs during gait to improve functionality in walking.

-The orthotics apply forces to the feet and distributing the load more evenly through the foot, enabling the podiatrist to alter certain movements or offload stress within the tissues.
-Orthotics provide pain relief and ongoing support to allow for realignment of the knees, hips and spine, thereby providing relief for a range of musculoskeletal problems not limited to the feet.
+Orthotics work by applying forces to the feet and distributing the load more evenly through the foot, enabling the podiatrist to alter specific movements or offload stress within the tissues.
+In addition, orthotics provide pain relief and ongoing support to allow for realignment of the knees, hips, and spine, thereby relieving a range of musculoskeletal problems not limited to the feet.

-Patients with arthritis, diabetes or circulatory conditions are at increased risk, thereby orthotics can act as an effective preventative treatment.
+Patients with recurrent lower limb injury, arthritis, diabetes, or circulatory conditions are at increased risk; thereby, orthotics can act as an effective preventative treatment.

-1. Biomechanical Assessment: Patients should be fully assessed to record range of movement, gait and function.
+1. Biomechanical Assessment: Patients should be thoroughly assessed to record joint range of movement, gait and function.

 2. Pathological Assessment: Underlying pathology causing foot abnormalities should be evaluated.